yellowdog/python-examples-templates/agent-installer/windows/README.md

 1. Download the installer from https://www.cloudbase.it/downloads/CloudbaseInitSetup_Stable_x64.msi

-2. In the directory to which the file has been downloaded, run the installer from the command line as Administrator using the following, and supplying the name of the downloaded MSI file:
+2. In the directory to which the file has been downloaded, run the installer from the command line as Administrator using the following command:
 ```
 msiexec /i CloudbaseInitSetup_Stable_x64.msi /passive /l*v cloudbase-init-install.log
 ```